List of side effects of doxepin

 The antidepressant drug doxepin has been associated with a number of different adverse effects, including the following.

 The incidence of these adverse effects is not totally known as the scarcity of well-designed clinical trials involving doxepin prohibits it.
-Side effects that are common (based on its pharmacology or the frequency of these side effects with related agents) appear with a * superscript whereas the side effects which are serious are in bold.
+Side effects that are common (based on its pharmacology or the frequency of these side effects with related agents) appear with a * superscript whereas the serious side effects are in bold.
 Doxepin is licensed to be used in much smaller doses (viz., 3mg and 6 mg) in some countries, the side-effects profile of which may differ from this list.